curl/curl/docs/libcurl/curl_getenv.md

 # NOTE

-Under unix operating systems, there is no point in returning an allocated memory, although other systems does not work properly if this is not done.
-The unix implementation thus suffers slightly from the drawbacks of other systems.
+Under Unix operating systems, there is no point in returning an allocated memory, although other systems does not work properly if this is not done.
+The Unix implementation thus suffers slightly from the drawbacks of other systems.